1. Watch the above videos and take notes. You will be making your own mini moss terrarium.

 Materials- What will you be using?

 Procedure- Draw out and label what you do or write it out.
 Where are you obtaining your resources?
 Be specific about what you did.
-Temperature, time of day.
+Temperature, time of day, location, what is near where you collected the specimen.

-1. Explain your data using the moss life cycle below.
+- Explain your data using the moss life cycle below.
 What has happened to the moss?
+You dhould use the vocabulary from the life cycle.

-2. Summarize your notes from the videos and notes.
+- Summarize your notes from the videos and notes and explain how they applied to the investigation.

 This lab adapted from here.